New Compound Blocks the Brain’s Reward System to Treat Addiction

 Use our drug detox center directory to find nearby treatment centers that offer MAT for opioid or alcohol addiction.
 If you’re suffering from addiction to a substance other than opioids or alcohol, look for drug detox centers that offer a medical detox, where other medications may be used to help relieve certain withdrawal symptoms.

-Alternately, call our 24/7 confidential helpline at 800-483-2193 to discuss all your treatment options with one of our experienced addiction counselors.
+Alternately, call our 24/7 confidential helpline at 866-351-3840(Who Answers?) to discuss all your treatment options with one of our experienced addiction counselors.
 We’ll help you find drug detox centers that offer MAT and other therapies designed to help you or a loved one safely and successfully overcome addiction.